joshcirre/inertiakit/README.md

 ## 🔄 Automatic Re-generation with Vite

-For seamless DX, you can hook up a file watcher in your `vite.config.js`.
-First, install helpers:
+For seamless DX, you can hook up a file watcher in your `vite.config.js`. (this is done automatically when you run `inertiakit:install`)

 ```bash
 npm install -D vite-plugin-run